Processor Speculative Execution – Operating System Updates

 An updated kernel for Ubuntu is available within the global Ubuntu repositories.
 EC2 instances launched with the default Ubuntu configuration on or after January 10th, 2018 will automatically include the updated package, which addresses CVE-2017-5754.

-Customers with existing Ubuntu 14.04, 16.04, and 17.10 instances should run the following command to ensure they receive an updated kernel package: sudo apt upgrade
+Customers with existing Ubuntu 14.04, 16.04, and 17.10 instances should run the following commands to ensure they receive an updated kernel package:

 More information on this bulletin is available at: https://wiki.ubuntu.com/SecurityTeam/KnowledgeBase/SpectreAndMeltdown